HackerExperience/letsbuildagame-docs/how_it_works/overview.md

  - area of work
  - timezone

 It's easy to conclude that *it's impossible to create a game that's exactly what all of them want*.
+That's not LBAG's purpose.

+Let's Build a Game main goal is to show to the world, and to ourselves, that we can work together, as one,  and bring complex systems to life.
+We did so with the Pyramids.
+We are doing so with Linux.
+And we can do so with LBAG.